Women's Voices for the Earth: Action groups and workshops

 A national action group of concerned people who want to help eliminate or reduce public exposure to quats in places like schools, gyms, apartment buildings, public work places and more.

-Reports & Fact Sheets
+Reports and fact sheets

 WVE reports, fact sheets and resources on health risks associated with chemicals of concern found in menstrual care product, cleaning products, professional salon products, safe cosmetics, as well as in-depth analysis of regulating bodies.